TopKekHam/SucklessXml/README.md

     }
 ```

-Because XmlDoc and XmlNode is implementing IEnumerable<Node> you can use c# Linq on it and
+Because XmlDoc and XmlNode is implementing IEnumerable<Node> you can use c# Linq on it.
-because of it the amount options of to query the XmlDoc is high.

 We got couple built in methods for ease of use.